Driving health equity: 2024 HEFT conference highlights

 Dr Veena Aggarwal, Vice-Chair of RCGP’s Climate and Sustainability Group and Dr Liliana Risi, Interim Non-Executive Director of Greener Practice and member of the Climate and Sustainability Group talked about sustainability, greener practice and the significant contribution of environmental factors to health outcomes and inequalities.
 The planet’s health and our own are inextricably linked.
 Tragically, but perhaps unsurprisingly, those living in areas of deprivation suffer most from the effects of climate change and pollution.
 Ethnic minority people are more likely to live in areas of deprivation and with air pollution, something highlighted by the tragic death of Ella Adoo-Kissi-Debrah from asthma triggered by air pollution.

-Responding to the climate emergency, alongside health inequalities, is one of the RCGP’s current strategic priorities and you can read more about our work in this area here.
+Responding to the climate emergency, alongside health inequalities, is one of the RCGP’s current strategic priorities and you can read more about our climate change and sustainability work.

 Promoting health equity at the RCGP and through general practice